elcapo/neural-network-from-scratch/README.md

 ### Coverage

-The Pytest Coverage plugin is also installed, so a test coverage report can easily be obtained:
+The Coverage plugin is also installed and configured, so a test coverage report can easily be obtained:

 ```bash
 uv run poe coverage